-Observations on population dynamics of mustard aphids were taken in all the treatments.
-Five plants are tagged randomly from each plot and the population count of mustard aphid/ 10cm twig were measured at periodical interval of 5 days from initial appearance to final disappearance.
-The population of mustard aphid was estimated by counting the number of aphid (nymphs and adult) as described by Singh and Sachan (1994).
+Observations on the population dynamics of mustard aphids were taken in all the treatments.
+Five plants are tagged randomly from each plot, and the population count of mustard aphid/ 10cm twig was measured at a periodical interval of 5 days from initial appearance to final disappearance.
+The population of mustard aphid was estimated by counting the number of aphids (nymphs and adults) as described by Singh and Sachan (1994).

 The weather data i.e. (Maximum temperature (°C), Minimum temperature (°C), Relative humidity (%), Bright sunshine hours (hrs), Rainfall (mm), Wind speed (km/hr)) are recorded, from the agro meteorological observatory, 50 mt away from the experimental site.
 Height of the plant, number of leaves/5 plant in a plot.

-The infestation rating of mustard aphid was observed on mustard by counting @ of 5 aphid/plant.
+The infestation rating of mustard aphid was observed on mustard by counting @ of 5 aphids/plant.

 3.5 Data analysis

-The data analysis is based on population of mustard aphids by taking as dependent variable and weather parameters as independent variables at the time of first appearance of aphid on mustard crop and they were correlated using the multiple variate regression equation.
-Observations for study the population of aphid for growth and development of mustard were taken up with different treatments viz black, transparent, straw mulches compared with the control.
-The experiment was conducted in a randomized block design with four treatments and four replications in statistical way by using STPR 3.
-STPR 3, a statistical method through which randomized block design of aphid population was shown in table with significant and non-significant values.
+The data analysis is based on the population of mustard aphids by taking as dependent variable and weather parameters as independent variables at the time of first appearance of aphid on the mustard crop, and they were correlated using the multiple variate regression equation.
+Observations for studying the population of aphids for the growth and development of mustard were taken up with different treatments, viz, black, transparent, and straw mulches, compared with the control.
+The experiment was conducted in a randomized block design with four treatments and four replications in a statistical way by using STPR 3.
+STPR 3, a statistical method through which randomized block design of the aphid population was shown in a table with significant and non-significant values.

 3.5.1 Correlation coefficient